slikts/delta-ticker/README.md

 }).start();
 ```

-Endless 100ms interval with a synchronous task:
+Endless 100 millosecond interval with a synchronous task:

 ```
 Ticker({